right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 On the intro to your page, let everyone know that you are basically only looking for friends because there are so many weird and psycho girls on the Internet and it makes you very cautious about meeting them online.

 As they look through your profile, women will screen keywords as they read to see if you have what they are looking for.
 Make sure you talk about how great your own life is and how much you enjoy it.
 This is incredibly attractive to women.
 As you write your paragraph about yourself, put a few things in there to demonstrate personality.
 Use humor and don't try to make it sound professional.
-Here are a few samples to go by:

----

-# CHASE HUGHES

-1. "I am 26 and my life has never been better!
+Here are a few samples to go by:1.
+"I am 26 and my life has never been better!
 Every day is more fun than the next and I love being me.
 I am only looking for friends here because the Internet has waaaaay too many psychotic and weird girls.
 If you know how to shop, and you aren't a basket case, drop me a line."
 2. "Women beware!
 I am a bachelor and I'm probably not the right guy for you.
 If you aren't adventurous and fun, there are PLENTY of boring guys on here.
 If you are emotionally mature, a good friend, and know how to be a bitch when you need to be, you rock."
 3. "I'm not the right guy for you if you like boring, ass-kissing guys.
 I am responsible, but I live above the common level of life.
 Nothing is more fun than being me and I love my life."
 4. "Things I find attractive in women: Emotional maturity, FUN, ability to exchange cocky banter, being a good friend, women who have and keep good friends, women who can be a bitch if they need to, playfulness, confidence, not being a stalker, having goals, the ability to have fun no matter what you are doing, and conversation skills."
-5. "Things I will never tolerate in

----

-# THE PASSPORT

-women: neediness, insecurity, stalker potential, immaturity (although it's awesome to have tons of fun), inability to keep friends in your life, having no goals, and dating loser guys for no reason."
+5. "Things I will never tolerate inwomen: neediness, insecurity, stalker potential, immaturity (although it's awesome to have tons of fun), inability to keep friends in your life, having no goals, and dating loser guys for no reason."
 6. "Please don't write me if you like dating ass-kissing, ap-proval-seeking men.
 I am mostly on here for friends due to the increasingly large volume of women who are boring on here.
 If you are fun, adventurous, mature, and describe yourself as a 'good friend,' send me a note.
 There are millions of boring-guy profiles on here who will buy you tons of stuff if that's what you are looking for.
 I want someone to have FUN with.
 We can talk about other stuff later.
 PLEASE DON'T WRITE ME IF YOU ARE LOOKING FOR A PUPPY DOG."
 7. "Nothing is more important to me right now than my life.
 I have fun no matter what I'm doing and I love being me.
 I'd like to eventually share that with someone and make them important too, but I'm just looking for friends on here right now.
 Lots of women on here are kinda creepy, so I am just looking for women who like to have fun and aren't a basket case.
-No, I won't give

----

-# CHASE HUGHES

-you my cell number unless I get to know you.
+No, I won't giveyou my cell number unless I get to know you.
 I judge women by the quality of friends they have.
 I think this is a huge indicator of maturity and womanhood that most don't have today."
 8. "Things I like to do: Have FUN no matter what, play stupid games at bars that embarrass my friends, kayaking, rock climbing, giving high-fives to random people on the street, keeping my friends out of trouble, watching my dog stare at himself in the mirror, leaving my cell phone at home for a day, surfing, bonfires on the beach, staying in when it's raining (yeah, it's girly, but I love it), going to guitar stores and playing random guitars, messing with employees at drive-throughs, dog parks, mentoring friends, and making fun of girls who can dish it back out."

 ---